Level Up: Defining and Exploiting Transitional Problems for Curriculum Learning: Transitional Problems

 \begin{definition}[Transitional Problems at $\tau$] For a data distribution $\mathcal{D}$ and a transition point $\tau \in [n]$, the transitional data distribution $D_\tau$ at point $\tau$ is defined as:

 \end{definition}

-Restricting the training dataset to transitional problems produces a \emph{partially ordered} subset where problems at a given level are equivalent, but are strictly harder (easier) than the problems at a lower (higher) level.
-Notably, this difficulty is with respect to the model series and not based on a human-centric metric.
-A curriculum that starts from the next level of a learning model is thus a true representation of an easy-to-hard ordering for that model, and avoids training on problems that are trivial or intractable.
+Restricting a dataset to transitional problems produces a \emph{partially ordered subset}---problems at a given level are equivalent, but are strictly harder (easier) than ones at a lower (higher) level.
+Notably, this difficulty is with respect to the model series, not based on a human-centric metric.
+We construct curricula on three \emph{orderings} of transitional problems at constant \emph{pacing}.
+The {\levelup} curriculum trains a model $M_i$ at level $i$ on transitional problems at levels $T_{i+1}\rightarrow T_{i+2}\rightarrow\cdots\rightarrow T_n$. {\leveldown} reverses this order, training $M_i$ on $T_n\rightarrow\cdots\rightarrow T_{i+1}$.
+Finally, {\random} trains on a uniformly random sample from the set $T=\bigcup_{j=i+1}^n T_j$.
+In following sections, we show that transitional problems represent an easy-to-hard ordering of training data---both in terms of learning difficulty and along some human-interpretable features---through experiments with these and baseline curricula across a range of inter-model and intra-model series that are typical in ML settings.